dragoon/django-selenium/README.rst

 What is it?
 ===========
-| **Django-selenium** is a toolset that provides seamless integration for Django_ framework
+| **Django-selenium** is a library that provides seamless integration for Django_ framework
   with a Selenium_ testing tool.
+Additionally it provides syntactic sugar for writing and maintaining selenium tests (see `MyDriver class`_ section).

-It allows to write and execute **selenium tests** just as usual ones.
+It allows to write and execute **selenium tests** just as normal ones.

 Dependencies
 ============